Placetel/call-control-notify-api/README.md

 ### Setup Notify

-Call notifications for incoming calls are activated per phone number.
+Call notifications are activated per phone number.
 Use the checkboxes on *Settings* → *Exsternal APIs* or the the Checkbox in the *Miscellaneous*-tab in the routing settings of each number.

-Currently there are notifications for all outgoing calls.
+Outgoing calls are only notified if the caller ID of the used SIP user is set and the number is enabled for notifications.

 ### Setup Call Control